zce/velite/docs/guide/quick-start.md

 :::

-## Run Velite with Watch Mode
+## Run Velite in Watch Mode

-Run `velite dev` or `velite` with `--watch` option, then Velite will watch the contents files and rebuild them automatically when they are changed.
+When the `--watch` flag is used with `velite dev` or `velite`, Velite will watch the contents files and rebuild them automatically when they are changed.

 ::: code-group